4gekkman/projects-csgosnipepot/readme.md

-    -                       m1:suf                      Trigger for all processes of frontend control system suf_collect_deps        m1:suf_collect_deps         Collect all bower-dependencies from bower.json of DLW-packages to bower.json of the project suf_install_deps        m1:suf_install_deps         Install all bower-dependencies in bower.json of the project
+    -                       m1:suf                      Trigger for all processes of frontend control system suf_collect_deps        m1:suf_collect_deps         Collect all bower-dependencies from bower.json of DLW-packages to bower.json of the project suf_install_deps        m1:suf_install_deps         Install all bower-dependencies in bower.json of the project suf_check_deps          m1:suf_check_deps           Every used bower-pack in app must have corresponding data in R5, this command looks for bower-packs that does not.